Skip to main content

 On-Site Monitoring Corrective Actions

-Within 60 days of the on-site monitoring visit, the CVAD staff who conducted the on-site monitoring visit will issue a report outlining any corrective action(s) including any requirements or recommendations.
+Within 60 days of the on-site monitoring visit, staff who conducted the on-site monitoring visit will issue a report outlining any corrective action(s) including any requirements or recommendations.
 This letter will be sent to the agency’s key personnel.
 If the agency is a non-profit, the letter will also be sent to the chair/president of the nonprofit-agency’s board.

 The letter will also be uploaded into the grants management system and the agency will be required to fill out a site monitoring corrective action tracking form to provide required updates to the corrective action plan (CAP).
-CVAD will monitor the agency’s compliance with the CAP.
+Staff will monitor the agency’s compliance with the CAP.

 Financial Corrective Action